What chronic stress is doing to your sex life

 This is how burnout can destroy your sex life.

-If you’re in a constant state of stress, ignoring your own needs and always putting others first – you can’t expect your body to be able to flip a switch to then focus on self-pleasure.
+If you’re in a constant state of stress, ignoring your own needs and always putting others first will not help your peace or your sex life.
+You can’t expect your body to be able to flip a switch to then focus on self-pleasure.

-Those who suffer from burnout can find the idea of sex to be exhausting, it’s just another thing on their ‘to do’ list.
+Those who suffer from burnout can find the idea of sex to be exhausting.
+It’s just another thing on their "to do" list.
 Another thing you need to GIVE to someone.
-The people stuck in this position often come to me wondering why they don’t want sex, with a heavy emphasis on not what it means for them but for their partner.
+The people stuck in this position often come to me wondering why they don’t want sex, with a heavy emphasis on not what it means for them but for their partner and for their partner's sexual pleasure.

 It’s a vicious cycle - they aren’t able to focus on themselves even when asking for help.